 Thanks to its use in biomedical research, the horseshoe crab maintains its protective status allowing the population to continue to flourish.
 Without the continued need by the biomedical industry, the legal protection for this special species is not guaranteed, and horseshoe crabs would again fall prey to use as bait by fisherman.

-To dispel the myths currently being disseminated within the biomedical industry about the population status of the Atlantic horseshoe crab and the use of its blood in the testing process, we present some key facts and scientific data to educate those who might be concerned about the horseshoe crab and to clear up any confusion.
+To dispel the myths currently being disseminated within the biomedical industry about the population status of the Atlantic horseshoe crab and the use of its blood in the testing process, here are some key facts and scientific data to clear up any confusion and educate those who might be concerned about the horseshoe crab.

-There are not enough horseshoe crabs to provide the global LAL demands.
+With the emergence of COVID-19, there are not enough Atlantic horseshoe crabs to provide the global LAL demands.

-The blood of the horseshoe crab is unnecessary for life-saving medications.
+The blood of the Atlantic horseshoe crab is unnecessary for life-saving medications.

 Fact: Most, if not all, life-saving drugs require compendial bacterial endotoxin testing before they are released.
 The current FDA-approved LAL test derived from the blood of the horseshoe crab plays a critical role in ensuring the safety of these products and, more critically, the safety of the patient receiving the product.

-Fact: In 2000, the Atlantic States Marine Fisheries Commission introduced trawling quotas to limit the number of horseshoe crabs caught for uses other than LAL, reducing harvest numbers by 80 percent.
+Fact: In 2000, the Atlantic States Marine Fisheries Commission introduced trawling quotas to limit the number of horseshoe crabs caught for uses other than LAL, reducing collection numbers by 80 percent.